92nd Engineer Battalion: Unit history

 The 92nd Engineer General Service Regiment was constituted an inactive unit of the Regular Army, effective 1 October 1933, as the 51st Engineer Battalion (Separate).
 The unit was redesignated on 1 January 1938, as the 92nd Engineer Battalion and activated on 1 May 1941 at Fort Leonard Wood, Missouri.
 The enlisted cadre for the 92nd Engineer Battalion was furnished by the 41st Engineer Regiment and numbered 49 men.
 The officers were drawn from the Regular Army and members of the Officers Reserve Corps on active duty.

 The unit was reorganized and redesignated, effective 22 May 1942, as the 92nd Engineer Regiment (General Service).
 On 1 July 1942, the organization sailed aboard the USAT Thomas H. Barry from the New York Port of Embarkation.
 Landing in Scotland on 13 July, the regiment was assigned to Southern Base Section of SOS, ETOUSA, with station near Taunton, Somerset, in southwestern England.
 The regiment was the first American unit in that part of Britain.
 On 1 August 1942, the unit designation was changed to 92nd Engineer General Service Regiment.

+Elements of the 92nd Engineers were assigned to General Depot G-14, Liverpool, England.
+This depot was part of Western Base Section, SOS ETOUSA.
+On the 23 September 1942, they undertook rubble clearance from a blitzed area of dockland in order to provide G-14 Depot with additional external storage space.

-The Regiment sailed from Scotland arriving at Oran, Algeria, in French North Africa on 16 February 1943, and was assigned to the Mediterranean Base Section.
+The regiment sailed from Scotland arriving at Oran, Algeria, in French North Africa on 16 February 1943, and was assigned to the Mediterranean Base Section.
 In April the unit was attached to the Fifth Army Invasion Training Center in preparation for the Sicily and Salerno operations.